Why Open Discussions?

 But often we discover later there are things we wish we’d asked but didn’t know.
 Or, sometimes new issues and questions crop up unexpectedly.

-Open Discussion Groups are a place where we can get together and discuss these things, to learn from one another and feel less alone.
+Open Discussions are a place where we can get together and discuss these things, to learn from one another and feel less alone.

 Of course, none of these things happen to everyone.
-But they do happen, and for some women it has a huge impact.
-So, we invite women who are experiencing specific issues to take part in a discussion to share information, resources, and coping strategies.
+But they do happen.
+So, we invite people who are experiencing specific issues to take part in a discussion to share information, resources, and coping strategies.

-Our Open Discussion Groups are not educational forums with presentations by doctors or other health care professionals.
-They’re a place where women come together to discuss a particular challenge they have in common as a result of their cancer treatments.
+Our Open Discussions are not educational forums with presentations by doctors or other health care professionals.
+They’re a place where people come together to discuss a particular challenge they have in common as a result of their cancer journey.

 Participants share their concerns and experiences, taking comfort from the fact that they’re in the company of others who understand because they’ve been through it too.
-A Peer Counselor is always there to facilitate the conversation.
+A peer facilitator is always there to lead the conversation.

 By talking together we can support one another, learn from one another, and become our own best advocates.